Karl’s Chiari malformation story: “Some dads get to put their children on their shoulders, I’ve never been able to”

 Karl was diagnosed with Chiari malformation Type 1 in 2016.

-Karl, 35, was diagnosed with Chiari Malformation Type 1 – a surprisingly common condition where the bottom of the brain extends and puts pressure on the spinal cord, in 2016.
+Chiari malformation Type 1 is a surprisingly common condition in which the bottom of the brain extends and puts pressure on the spinal cord.

-Karl, who also has epilepsy and depression, reached out to The Brain Charity in 2019 and our information and advice team were able to provide him reading materials about his condition.
+Karl, who also has epilepsy and depression, reached out to The Brain Charity in 2019.

 He added: “The Brain Charity helped me get a better understanding of what was going on with me.